Texas Lawsuit Process

 Depending on the personal injury attorney you hire to represent your case, they will have a different agreement of fees for their services.
 These fees are often discussed before the individual case begins, so the client can approve or disapprove of their services.

 At Branch & Dhillon, P.C., we center our terms of representation around our client.
 This means that we do not charge a fee until we have successfully secured a settlement on your behalf.
 We call this our no-win, no-fee policy.
-Also, our dedicated attorneys have all agreed to reduce and adjust their fees per compensation if a settlement is decided on outside of court.

 We explain all of this information during our free consultation, as well as discuss any questions you may have.
 Once we have settled on an agreement, we will draw up a contract that clearly labels our obligations and what we expect from you going forward.